niels-slotboom/notes/Submanifolds.typ

   $
   This is nothing but the partial derivative of $X$, amended by a term linear in $X$ that ensures tensoriality of $nabla X$.

-- *Interpretation of the Connection* In light of our previous remark that the connection along some vector $X in Gamma(T cal(M))$ is a covariant generalisation of the directional derivative along $X$, we can give an interpretation to the equality
+- *Interpretation of the Connection* In analogy to our first remark that the connection along some vector $X in Gamma(T cal(M))$ is a covariant generalisation of the directional derivative along $X$, we can give an interpretation to the equality
   $
     nabla_mu diff_nu = tensor(Gamma, +lambda, -mu nu) diff_lambda.
   $
   On the left-hand side, we compute a generalised directional derivative along the coordinate direction $diff_mu$.
 In other words, we ask ourselves: how does the basis vector $diff_nu$ change as we move along the direction $diff_mu$?
 This question is answered by the right-hand side, which tells us, for the given combination of $mu$ and $nu$, what the rate of change is, in terms of a linear combination of the coordinate basis vectors.
 So, the component $tensor(Gamma, +lambda, -mu nu)$ encodes information about "by how much of $diff_lambda$ does $diff_nu$ change when moving along the flow of $diff_mu$?".
 A connection hence imposes a relationship between vectors in infinitesimally neighbouring tangent spaces.

-  A priori, there exists no canonical way to relate vectors at different points of the manifold---that is, to compare vectors in distinct tangent spaces and transport them around the manifold.
+  A priori, there exists no preferred way to specify this relationship between vectors at different points of the manifold---that is, to compare vectors in distinct tangent spaces and transport them around the manifold.
 While the transformation law of the connection coefficients is constrained by the requirement that $nabla T$ be tensorial for all tensors $T$, the connection itself remains arbitrary otherwise.
 However, by imposing additional (natural) conditions on $nabla$, one can uniquely determine a distinguished connection: the _Levi-Civita connection_.
 We will pursue this in the next section.

 - *Coordinate Transformation Behaviour* From @connectionTransformationRulePrecursor[equation] it can be derived that under a coordinate transformation $x^mu -> y^alpha$, the connection coefficients
   $